John Holmes (essayist)

 Other correspondents included John Ruskin and Holmes' name is also recorded as a correspondent of Marx's International Workingmen's Association, the First International.

 He wrote on the history of Leeds and was a contributor to "Old Yorkshire".

 He was also a serious antiquarian and collected antiquities on an expedition to the Near East.
 This trip followed the death in 1881 of his first wife.
 His collection was later acquired by the Leeds City Museum and is now in Abbey House.
-He also sponsored archeological digs by his friend Thomas Bachouse Sandwith, Vice Consul in Cyprus.
+He also sponsored archeological digs by his friend Thomas Backhouse Sandwith, Vice Consul in Cyprus.

 There were no surviving children from his first wife Sarah Ann (née Dale, d.
 1881) who he had married in 1839, but he subsequently married Ada Higgins with whom he had two sons: Samuel (b.
 1883) and Alfred (b.
 1887).